QUOTES-Global reactions to the death of last Soviet leader Mikhail Gorbachev | Politics

 "I always admired the courage & integrity he showed in bringing the Cold War to a peaceful conclusion ...
 In a time of Putin's aggression in Ukraine, his tireless commitment to opening up Soviet society remains an example to us all."
 FORMER CANADIAN PRIME MINISTER BRIAN MULRONEY

 "He was a good friend, surprising as that might seem ...
 He was a very pleasant man to deal with and he had great vision for the future of his country which is antithetical to that being articulated now.
 History will remember him as a great transformational leader.
-(Compiled by Rosalba O'Brien and Kevin Liffey Editing by Matthew Lewis and Richard Pullin)
+JAPANESE PRIME MINISTER FUMIO KISHIDA

+"As the supreme leader of the Soviet Union, Mr. Gorbachev played an important role in overcoming a post-World War Two division in Europe and the East-West confrontation.
+"He has left behind great accomplishment as a world leader supporting the abolishment of nuclear weapons."

+AUSTRALIAN PRIME MINISTER ANTHONY ALBANESE "Mikhail Gorbachev was a man of warmth, hope, resolve and enormous courage, and in a world that was profoundly divided he was driven by an instinct for cooperation and unity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)